markieshorty/snakeNgrx/snakeNgrx/snake/README.md

 	-a new apple is generated.
 	-the score is incremented
 	-snakes body increases in length by one 'cell' length.
-* If you have time try to do implemennt a highest score feature.
+* If you have time try to implement a highest score feature.